Hasnaat-Iftikhar/Hasnaat-Iftikhar/README.md

 ## About me:-
 - I’m currently working as React developer
-- I’m currently expanding my knowledge in Full-Stack Development
+- Expanding my knowledge in Full-Stack Development
-- I’m looking to expand my network by connecting with other developers!
+- Looking to expand my network by connecting with other developers!
 - Love to work on open source projects
 - 2022 Goals: Want to become an expert in Full-Stack development, DevOps engineering and DSA